vladyslav-zaichyk/delphi-concurrent-search/README.md

 # delphi-concurent-search
-* ProducerService - starts thread at every 5 seconds that produces random amount of items into a list
-* SearcherService - starts fixed-size thread pool that searches for specific item in list and replaces it with another item
+* FindAndReplaceTask<T> - searches for specific item in list and replaces it with another
-* SizeChangedListenerThread - listens for a size change of list at background
+* ConcurrentFindAndReplaceService<T> - starts fixed-size pool thread of FindAndReplaceTask